What is the Brooklyn Waterfront Greenway?

 When will the new green spaces be completed?

-Three green spaces adjacent to the Greenway are currently in design, of which the Naval Hospital Cemetery Memorial Landscape will be the first to go into construction, followed by Columbia Waterfront Park and the Columbia Connector.
+Two green spaces adjacent to the Greenway have been designed, of which the Naval Cemetery Landscape will be the first to be completed in Spring of 2016, followed by Columbia Waterfront Park (an interim native grass planting was completed in Spring 2014).
 Additional sites along the route are being identified for future green space.

 How much is the total cost to build the Greenway?